-Note: Never lift your chair using the desk arm mount.
-See Figure 5-5.
+Note: Never lift your chair using the Desk Arms.

 Adjusting the Armrest Height

 - 1. Pull up on the height adjustment lever to permit the armrest to be raised or lowered to the desired height.
 See Figure 5-4. - 2.
 After repositioning the armrest to the desired height, release the height adjustment lever, pressing the handle against the desk arm housing to lock the armrest in that position.
 The positioning holes are in 1/2" increments.